Boston Terrier in an Apartment

 Noise Level

 Knowledge of breed-level risks helps you prioritize, but individual monitoring drives the most effective care decisions..
-Boston Terriers have particular requirements based on their small size, light shedding level, and genetic predispositions to brachycephalic syndrome and cataracts.
+Three variables drive daily care for Boston Terriers: their small size, their light shedding level, and their breed-associated risk of brachycephalic syndrome and cataracts.

 Exercise Solutions